 The consideration of datasets collected by different ethnic groups is important in machine learning, particularly in the healthcare domain.
 By including diverse and representative data, machine learning models can enhance their accuracy, fairness, and generalizability, leading to improved healthcare outcomes for individuals from various ethnic backgrounds.

-- What is the difference between algorithm and model?
+- What is the difference between machine learning and artificial intelligence?